xta0/xta0.me/_posts/2024-11-24-GenAI-LLM-Fine-Tune.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm2-2.png">

-For example, if you want to fine tune your model to improve its summarization ability, you'd build up a data set of examples that begin with the instruction summarize, the following text or a similar phrase.
-And if you are improving the model's translation skills, your examples would include instructions like translate this sentence.
+For example, if you want to fine tune your model to improve its summarization ability, you'd build up a data set of examples that begin with the instruction **"Summarize the following text"** or a similar phrase.
+And if you are improving the model's translation skills, your examples would include instructions like **"Translate this sentence"**.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm2-3.png">

 These prompt completion examples allow the model to learn to generate responses that follow the given instructions.

-Instruction fine-tuning, where all of the model's weights are updated is known as <mark>full fine-tuning</mark>.
-The process results in a new version of the model with updated weights
+<mark>Instruction fine-tuning, where all of the model's weights are updated is known as full fine-tuning.
+The process results in a new version of the model with updated weights</mark>.

 ### The Fine-Tuning Process